 Do I Need 12 Or 14 Gauge Extension Cord?

 There are some exceptions to this rule, though.
 If your electrical appliance is particularly power hungry, you should use a lower-gauge cord.
 For example, if you’re using a laptop computer, you’ll need a 14-gauge cord.
-Generally, the higher-gauge cord will be more durable.
-And if you need a higher-current extension, you should choose a 12-gauge one.
+Generally, the lower-gauge cord will be more durable.
+If you need a higher-current extension, you should choose a 12-gauge one.

 What Is a 14 Gauge Extension Cord Good For?